DKanarsky/scrapy-dynamic-sessions/README.md

 ## Overview

-This library is inspired and based on listed above projects to provide all-in-one extension for managing session for Scrapy with random proxy and User-Agent for each session.
+This library is inspired and based on listed above projects to provide all-in-one extension for managing sessions for Scrapy with random proxy and User-Agent for each session.

 I tried to keep all features of these projects with some additional capabilities.